puppetlabs/puppet-docs/source/hiera/1/configuring.markdown

 ### `:backends`

-Must be a **string** or an **array of strings,** where each string is the name of an available Hiera [backend][].
+Must be a **string** or an **array of strings,** where each string is the name of an available Hiera backend.
+The built-in backends are `yaml` and `json`; an additional `puppet` backend is available when using Hiera with Puppet.
+Additional backends are available as add-ons.

+> **Custom backends:** See ["Writing Custom Backends"][custom_backends] for details on writing new backend.
+Custom backends can interface with nearly any existing data store.

-The list of backends is processed in order: in the example above, Hiera would check the entire hierarchy in the **yaml** backend before starting again with the **json** backend.
+The list of backends is processed in order: in the [example above][example], Hiera would check the entire hierarchy in the **yaml** backend before starting again with the **json** backend.

 **Default value:** `"yaml"`

 ### `:logger`

-Must be the name of an available [logger][loggers], as a **string.**
+Must be the name of an available logger, as a **string.**

 Loggers only control where warnings and debug messages are routed.
-You can make your own logger by providing a class called `Hiera::Foo_logger` and giving it class methods called `warn` and `debug`, each of which should accept a single string.
+You can use one of the built-in loggers, or write your own.
 The built-in loggers are:

 * `console` (messages go directly to STDERR)
 * `puppet` (messages go to Puppet's logging system)
 * `noop` (messages are silenced)

+> **Custom loggers:** You can make your own logger by providing a class called, e.g., `Hiera::Foo_logger` (in which case Hiera's internal name for the logger would be `foo`), and giving it class methods called `warn` and `debug`, each of which should accept a single string.

 **Default value:** `"console"`; note that Puppet overrides this and sets it to `"puppet"`, regardless of what's in the config file.